 Thulnaath, left, started walking with her kids at 3 a.m. to receive cash from a Mercy Corps distribution.
-Cash can mean the difference between life and death for vulnerable families who are unable to grow food due to drought and conflict.
+Cash can mean the difference between life and death for vulnerable families who are unable to grow food due to conflict.

 For anyone looking on, it may seem strange that we have the power to decide if someone is able to eat today or not.
 But in South Sudan, where 1.7 million people are experiencing extreme levels of hunger, our interventions can mean the difference between life and death.

 Mercy Corps is providing cash payments to help families cope with the crisis the country is facing, but the cash is just a starting point.
 Mercy Corps is also providing fishing and vegetable kits, including seed and crop kits so that families who have had to flee their homes because of conflict are able to recover and build towards the future.

 The conflict in South Sudan began in December 2013, and since then the situation worsens day by day.
 Cholera outbreaks occur frequently because there is not enough clean water or hygiene supplies, and there is also rampant hyperinflation.
 A meal that would have cost 25 South Sudanese pounds two years ago costs 500 today.
 Regularly missing one or two meals is a dangerous pattern that can quickly lead to malnutrition, or worse.
 South Sudan has one of the highest child mortality rates in the world.

 I step to the side, taking shade under a mango tree.
 There I start to wonder: In these dire moments when peace seems so distant, is it enough to believe a better world is possible?